skx/overseer/README.md

 Because `-verbose` has been specified the tests, and their results, will be output to the console.

-In real-world situation you'd also define a [notifier](#notifiers) too, in this case we're announcing to an IRC-server:
+In real-world situation you'd also define an MQ-host too, such that the results would be reported to it:

      $ overseer local \
-        -notifier=irc \
-        -notifier-data=irc://alerts:@chat.example.com:6667/#outages \
+        -mq=localhost:1883 \
         -verbose \
         test.file.1 test.file.2